 Tool Kit: crayons, markers, or paint (whichever you want), a computer or phone (to see examples), paper to create your artwork on, and the Doctor’s Visit handout for those who want a more structured assignment.

-Step 3: Pick a place or thing that you either like or don’t like, and draw/paint it the way that you feel.
-For those who want a more defined assignment, the Doctor’s Visit Handout will be available.
+Step 3 Pick a place or thing that you either like or don’t like, and draw/paint it the way that you feel.
+For those who want a more defined assignment, the Doctor’s Visit PDF Handout is available.

 Group Activity: Show off your artwork to your friends and family.
 Try and inspire them to be artists of their own!